The Cheetah

 Good News

-Despite habitat destruction, poaching and unsustainable agriculture collapsing Cheetah numbers to less than 8000, continued
+Despite habitat destruction, poaching and unsustainable agriculture causing Cheetah numbers to fall to less than 8000, courageous

 conservation efforts have successfully increased the number of wild Cheetah in the past few years.

-This incredible work is an example of what is possible when we come together and act, but it needs much more support to succeed.
+This incredible work is an example of what is possible when we come together and act.
+With more support it would be even more effective.

 If we can keep supporting such great efforts then conservation will make real, lasting, positive change for these animals and the ecosystems that